Tue, Sep 19|

 Sep 19, 2023, 6:30 PM – 8:00 PM

 Folio: The Seattle Athenaeum, 93 Pike St #307, Seattle, WA 98101, USA

 About the Event

-Folio: The Seattle Atheneaum is thrilled to welcome back author Sasha Senderovich for an in-person lecture and reception on his latest book How The Soviet Jew Was Made.
+Folio: The Seattle Athenaeum is thrilled to welcome back author Sasha Senderovich for an in-person lecture and reception on his latest book How the Soviet Jew Was Made.